J. R. Carpenter: Education

-Professional life
+Professional Life

 Carpenter has worked across visual, media, and literary arts, with public-facing and academic institutions.
 She was President of the Board of Directors of OBORO, an artist-run gallery and new media lab in Montreal, from 2006 to 2011.
-She was a faculty mentor for Performance Writing and Electronic literature on the In (ter)ventions: Literary Practice at the Edge program at The Banff Centre from 2010–2014.
+She was a faculty mentor for Performance Writing and Electronic literature on the In (ter)ventions: Literary Practice at the Edge program at The Banff Centre from 2010 to 2014.
 In 2015 she was awarded a Visiting Fellowship at the Eccles Centre for American Studies at the British Library, London, UK.
 In 2019 she was awarded a Visiting Fellowship at the Moore Institute for Research in the Humanities and Social Studies at NUIG Galway, Ireland.
-She was Writer in Residence in the Department of English and Film Studies at the University of Alberta 2020-2021, and Writer in Residence for the StreeLife project at University of York 2022.
+She was Writer in Residence in the Department of English and Film Studies at the University of Alberta 2020–2021, and Writer in Residence for the StreeLife project at University of York 2022.
 In June 2022, she began a two-year postdoctoral Research Fellowship, working the AHRC & DFG funded, interdisciplinary research project, Weather Reports – Wind as Model, Media, and Experience at Winchester School of Art.

 Writing

 Carpenter has written critically about place and displacement, textile art, media art, digital literature and internet history.
-Her print essays, art reviews, poetry and short fiction have been broadcast on CBC Radio, translated into French, Italian, and Spanish, and published in numerous anthologies and journals across Canada, the US, the UK, Spain and Italy, including Oxford Poetry, 3:AM Magazine, PRISM International, Arc Poetry Magazine, Fuse, The New Quarterly, Geist., and The Capilano Review.
+Her print essays, art reviews, poetry and short fiction have been broadcast on CBC Radio, translated into French, Italian, and Spanish, and published in numerous anthologies and journals across Canada, the US, the UK, Spain and Italy, including Oxford Poetry, 3:AM Magazine, PRISM International, Arc Poetry Magazine, Fuse, The New Quarterly, Geist, and The Capilano Review.

-Digital writing
+Digital Writing

 Carpenter has been writing electronic texts since 1993.
+Her work combines performance, print, and digital media.
 She made her first web-based work for Netscape 1.1. in 1995.
 Since that time her pioneering works of Electronic literature have been published, performed, and presented in festivals, galleries and museums around the world, including: Montreal Museum of Fine Arts, Dare-Dare, OBORO (Art Centre) and Ada X (Studio), formerly known as StudioXX, in Montreal; Images Festival and Museum of Contemporary Canadian Art in Toronto; Arnolfini in Bristol; Palazzo delle arti Napoli in Naples; Machfeld Studio in Vienna; The Web Biennial in Istanbul; Open Space, San Francisco Museum of Modern Art in San Francisco; and Bibliothèque nationale de France and Le Cube in Paris.